quist00/carpentries.org/_posts/2022/04/2022-04-05-astronomy-publication.md

 ---
 layout: page
-authors: ["Rodolfo Montez Jr", "Azalee Bostroem", "Erin Becker"]
+authors: ["Rodolfo Montez Jr.", "Azalee Bostroem", "Erin Becker"]
 teaser: "Interested in teaching skills at the intersection of data science and astronomy?
 Sign up for onboarding or to host a workshop today."
 title: "Foundations of Astronomical Data Science Launch"
 date: 2022-04-05